darKKnight14110/RL-TradeStrat/README.md

-# 🧠 Deep Q-Learning for Stock Trading
+# 🧠 Reinforcement Learning Based Stock Trading
 > *“Markets are puzzles.
 Reinforcement learning is our scalpel.”*
 > — A Quant